onox/orka/docs/plugins/terrain.md

 The Alire crate orka\_plugins\_terrain provides packages to render adaptively tessellated terrain of a planet on the GPU.

-- Updates and renders multiple terrain tiles and uses heuristics to determine on the CPU which tiles need to be updated and rendered.
+- Updates and renders multiple terrain tiles.

 - Supports flattened spheroids with warping to reduce RMSE when projecting cubes on spheres.